Mass Media Campaigning Role

-- Fox News, CNN, Huffington Post, Breitbart, NY Times, Washington Examiner, Politico, etc. See right sidebar top for the news guidelines.
+- Fox News, CNN, Huffington Post, Breitbart, NY Times, Washington Examiner, Politico, etc. See sidebar for the news guidelines.

 - Commentary, Opinion, and Advocacy

 - Think tanks.
 They have clear perspectives and are under no obligation to present the best counter-arguments to their positions.

 - Many independent sites report stories with an attitude.

 - Social media (Facebook and Twitter, for example), includes bots and worldwide agents of dubious purpose.

 Mass Media Primacy

 We get most of our information about the world of political events through mass media.
 Our decisions in the voting booth are greatly driven by the impressions we draw from our sources.

 More than 80% of all incumbents are reelected.
 That is a sign, regardless of the particular representative’s effectiveness, that their frequent appearance and name association with events lifts both Democratic and Republican seat holders to high likelihood of reelection, unless they do something totally egregious.